-1. General Biology.
+I. General Biology.
 Throughout the year.
 Credit three hours a term.
+Required.
 First term prerequisite to the second.
 Not open to students who have had college courses in zoology and botany.
-Required.
-Lectures, M W 9 or 11.
+Lectures, MW 9 or II.
 East Roberts 222.
-One practice period a week, TF 8-10.30, or daily except S 2-4.30.
-Roberts 302.
-Students must report at the Biology office, Roberts Hall 322, for assignment to laboratory sections.
-Laboratory fee, \$2.50 a term.
-Professor Claassen, Mr. CUTLER, and assistants.
+One practice period a week.
+Students must report to the biology laboratory, Roberts 302, for assignment to laboratory sections at the time of registration.
+Professor Claassen, Mr. Wolf, and assistants.